LWV supports citizens' right to vote*

 Additional Information...

-If you feel your rights have been violated, you can contact the California Department of Justice here.
+If your voting rights have been violated: Contact the California Department of Justice here.